collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### Go For It!

-By the way, if you are interested in contributing to the DjangoCon US website next year, let us know.
-We have a diverse group of contributors of all skill levels and have drastically increased the number of contributions.
+* By the way, if you are interested in contributing to the DjangoCon US website next year, let us know.
+We have a diverse group of contributors of all skill levels and we are always looking for more contributors.

 </td></tr>